BramVan-Oosterhout/katacoda-scenarios/building-a-tutorial/major-steps/intro.md

 To get started with Katacoda, it is most convenient to have a basic course with one scenario up and running.

-Follow the instructions in <https://www.katacoda.com/profile/create-first-scenario/cli>

-In this course we go beyond that point and introduces the major steps in creating a Katacoda scenario.
+In this course we build on the example scenario created in the preamble and go beyond that point to introduces the major steps in creating a more complex Katacoda scenario.

-The scenario takes you through the creation of the components required for a tutorial covering the use of a web application.

-The scenario goes beyond the technical structure of the Katacoda environment and presents some approaches that are productive when the course covers a larger application.
+The scenario takes you through the creation of the components required for a tutorial covering the use of a web application, and presents some approaches that are productive when the course covers a larger application.

 The following development steps are presented:
 1. Prepare the image. assets/...dck